gregology/gregology.github.io/codex.md

 title: Codex Vitae
 ---

-By consciously defining my beliefs and principles I can recognise when my actions and thoughts misalign.
-When this inevitably occurs, I will consciously alter my actions or update this Codex Vitae.
-This public document is an invitation to others to hold me accountable to my beliefs and commitments.
+By defining my beliefs and principles I can recognise when my actions misalign.
+When this inevitably occurs, I will *consciously* decide whether to alter my actions or my Codex Vitae.
+This public document is an invitation to others to hold me accountable to my commitments.

 ## Table of Contents